muchdogesec/stix2arango/docs/README.md

 The `_is_ref` property is always `true` for new embedded relationships allowing them to be easily filtered in Arango search.

-IMPORTANT ASSUMPTION, all embedded relationships assume the `target_ref` object is in the same collection (hence why bundle should contain any embedded relationship STIX objects).
+Again all embedded relationships assume the `target_ref` object are in the same collection (hence why bundle should contain any embedded relationship STIX objects), else `_stix2arango_ref_err` will equal `true`.

 #### Updating Embedded relationships (optional user setting)